GRAPHIC-Take Five: Recession talk justified? Follow the data

 Pressures on Europe's gas markets show no sign of abating.

 Moscow's sanctions against Gazprom Germania, in which its gas producer Gazprom ceded ownership, and EuRoPol GAZ SA, owner of the Polish part of the Yamal-Europe gas pipeline, have sent prices higher.
-A Kremlin decree from May 3 bans Russian entities to make deals with those on the sanctions list.
+A Kremlin decree from May 3 bans Russian entities from making deals with those on the sanctions list.

 This has hit flows to Europe already diminished after Ukraine declared force majeure and said it will not reopen a key gas transit route from Russia to Europe until Kyiv obtains full control over its pipeline system.